jayantadn/ubuntu-qemu/02_multi_vm_wo_internet/README.md

 1. check ip address using `ip a`
 1. ping one vm from the other using each ip address

+# transfering files to guest
+1. create a folder called `qemu_share` and put all files to ship to guest

+# internet connection in guest
+todo

 # zenoh testing
 1. from one vm launch z_sub and from another z_pub